Region 5 - Alliance Agreement - August 27, 2013

 Intend to form an Alliance to achieve the following:

-The Participants intend to establish a collaborative relationship to provide Mexican Nationals and others in Ohio and Indiana with information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand U.S. domestic law on the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+The Participants intend to establish a collaborative relationship to provide Mexican nationals in Michigan and Ohio information, guidance, and access to education and training resources to promote workers' rights in protecting their occupational safety and health, and to help them understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act.

 Training and Education